 The franchise has been bought for $500 million.
 The last record for franchise sale was the $325 million paid by Charlotte in 2019.

-The as yet unnamed San Diego team will play at the 35,000-capacity Snapdragon Stadium in San Francisco, starting with the 2025 season.
+The as yet unnamed San Diego team will play at the 35,000-capacity Snapdragon Stadium in San Diego, starting with the 2025 season.
 The Snapdragon, owned by San Diego State University, is rapidly becoming one of the venues of choice for elite football.

 It will host a semi-final of Concacaf’s Gold Cup in early July this year, and is the home of San Diego Wave who were an expansion team in the NWSL in 2022 and have already set the NWSL attendance record with a sell-out 32,000 crowd for the derby match against Angels FC.
 It will also host the Wrexham vs Manchester United friendly in July.
 Earlier this year the stadium hosted a friendly between Mexico and Cameroon.